TheVeteran1/TheVeteran1/README.md

 - 👋 Hi, I’m @TheVeteran1
 - I am a Student , programmer and so called Security Researcher
-- 👀 I do Coding , Hacking and develop new things
+- 👀 I do Coding , Hacks and develop new things

 <!---